Sr. Maria Concepcion Kalaw: First Filipina Maryknoll Sister

 The Maryknoll sisters arrived in the Philippines in March 1925 upon the invitation of then Archbishop of Manila, Michael J. O’Doherty to administer a normal school for the training of teachers he established in Malabon in 1924.

 The sisters not long after established the St. Mary’s Hall, a dormitory for women near the University of the Philippines Manila, and took over the administration of St. Paul Hospital in Intramuros from the Sisters of St. Paul of Chartres.
-They then branched out to various parts of the country establishing mission stations, schools and hospitals.
-The congregation’s most known school is Maryknoll College, now Mirriam College Foundation, which started out as the Normal School in Malabon.
+They then branched out to various parts of the country establishing mission stations, schools, health care facilities, and community development programs.
+Their work has significantly contributed to the country's educational and social landscape, emphasizing the empowerment of women and the importance of holistic development.
+The congregation’s most known school is Maryknoll College, now Miriam College Foundation, which started out as the Normal School in Malabon.

 The sisters later on gave up administration of schools and hospitals in response to the newly discerned charism of their congregation which puts great emphasis on the missions; serving the poor and the marginalized in the peripheries.